Daramfon10/AKS/README.md

 4. Create the storage class resource - `kubectl create -f storageclass.YAML`
 5. Create the persistent volume resource with the storage class provisioned to it - `kubectl create -f pv.YAML`

-## Setting up the pod configuration file
+## Setting Up the Pod Configuration File

 Now that we have all our resources in the cluster, we need to make sure we have the **podconfig.YAML** file configured properly before we run the file.
 1. Change directory to the home directory in the clone repository - `cd AKS`